d-morrison/IntroStatActivities/_book/04-A06-EDA-two-quantitative-PartB.md

 #### Correlation  {-}

 Correlation measures the strength and the direction of the linear relationship between two quantitative variables.
 The closer the value of correlation to $+1$ or $-1$, the stronger the linear relationship.
 Values close to zero indicate a very weak linear relationship between the two variables.
 The following output shows a correlation matrix between several pairs of quantitative variables.
-Upload and open the Movie Profits Activity 4B F22 Code R script file.
+Upload and open the provided R script file.
 Highlight and run lines 1--12 to produce the same table as below.